wandb/docs/docs/guides/hosting/export-data-from-dedicated-cloud.md

 If you would like to export all the data managed in your Dedicated Cloud instance, you may use the W&B SDK API to extract the runs, metrics, artifacts etc. and log those to another cloud or on-premises storage using API relevant to that storage.

-Dat export use cases are discussed at [Import and Export Data](../track/public-api-guide#export-data).
+Refer to data export use cases at [Import and Export Data](../track/public-api-guide#export-data).
 Another use case would be if you are planning to end your agreement to use Dedicated Cloud, you may want to export the pertinent data before W&B terminates the instance.

 Refer to the table below for data export API and pointers to relevant documentation: